survivejs/webpack-book/manuscript/techniques/04_testing.md

 Compared to the vanilla Mocha setup, configuring Mocha through webpack comes with a couple of advantages:

-* It is possible to adjust module resolution.
+* It's possible to adjust module resolution.
 Webpack aliasing and other techniques work now, but this would also tie the code to webpack.
 * You can use webpack's processing to compile your code as you wish.
 With vanilla Mocha that would imply more setup outside of it.

 On the downside, now you need a browser to examine the tests. *mocha-loader* is at its best as a development helper.
 The problem can be solved by running the tests through a headless browser.